European Trip - 2001

 - Walked from Samaritaine to Tuileries Garden to Place de la Concorde, then along

-Champs Elysees to the Arc de Triomphe.
+the Champs Elysees to the Arc de Triomphe.

 To Paris and Paris Walk

-9/21 Friday - Took a train to Monet’s garden in Giverny (zhee-vayr nee), a 45-minute
+9/21 Friday - Took train to visit Monet’s garden in Giverny (zhee-vayr nee), a 45-minute

 train ride.

 - Took the Rouen-bound train from Paris’ Gare St. Lazare to Vernon.
-From Vernon train station to Monet’s garden is 4
+From Vernon train station to Monet’s

-take a taxi (70FF for 3) if a bus is not in sight.
+train), or you could take a taxi (70FF for 3) if a bus is not in sight.

 - Ken, Susan, and Vincent, all felt it worthwhile to come to Paris to see Monet's